joeky888/dotfile/Misc/toefl.md

 after their abominable actions and then redeem themselves.
 To sum up, I conclude with aforementioned two opinions that support the permissive parenting styles.

+Safety is considered to be top priorities when it comes to regulation of traffic, but sometimes it becomes a burdon to comply the Rule of law for citizens.
+In the modern days, especially in the digital-era, we are facing switching jobs which are not related to the previous ones.

+Whether Marco Polo traveled to China was in doubt.
+The author addresses three evidences that Polo was a froud, while the lecturer refutes with three arguments.
+For one thing, the reading indicates that every translation of Polo's journal was different in details, and merely an aggregation of stories from other travelers who actually went to China.
+However, the lecturer argues that the book was originally written by a fellow prisoner, who is a French.
+Later years, Polo rewritten his story in Italian and it was translated into Latin.
+When the original Italian version was missing, it was retranslated from Latin version into Italian ones.
+Therefore, there must be some mistake between these versions.
+For another thing, the reading also points out that Polo had never metioned Chinese habits like costumes, tea drinking and the Great Wall.
+And on top of that, Polo's didn't know Chinese language very well.
+The lecturer defends that Polo was lived in north of the China, which habits were different than the Mainland China, and a translator was assigned to him, so there is no need for him to speak Chinese.
+For the last thing, the author metioned that Polo's deeds was never metioned in the history books.
+The lecturer refutes that it is either Polo's use other names, or is not worthy to metion.

 # 歸納法 Organization/Induction (正反面都要寫) 正三角

 - Introduction (僅介紹 沒有站立場)